ps2/rileylink_ios/README.md

 ### Configuration

 * Pump ID - Enter in your six digit pump ID
-* Nightscout URL - Should look like `http://mysite.azurewebsites.net`
+* Nightscout URL - Should look like `http://mysite.azurewebsites.net`.
+You can use http or https.
+Trailing slash or no trailing slash.
 * Nightscout API Secret - Use the unhashed form, exactly specified in your `API_SECRET` variable.